SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/spectralgraphs.md

     amplitudes at frequencies of half a cycle per month or less.
-The number of observations, data transformations and other options such as the specification of the frequency grid and the order of the autoregresive polynomial (30 by default) can be specified by opening the *Window* → *Properties* from the main menu.
+The number of observations, data transformations and other options such as the specification of the frequency grid and the order of the autoregressive polynomial (30 by default) can be specified by opening the *Window* → *Properties* from the main menu.

 	The *Auto-regressive - Properties* window contains the following options:

 	-   **Log** - a log transformation of a time series;